AnindKiran/Board-Game-Prediction/README.md

 # Board-Game-Prediction

-#### Project 2 in a series of small projects designed to practice practical Machine Learning using sklearn, Pandas, and other such libraries.
+#### Project 2 in a series of mini-projects designed to practice practical Machine Learning using sklearn, Pandas, and other such libraries.

 The dataset used can be found in the repository, along with the source code.